guruswarupa/AiTerm/replit.md

 ### Terminal (Left Pane)
 - Fully functional terminal with your system shell
 - Type commands directly as you would in a normal terminal
-- Cross-platform support (Windows PowerShell / Linux Bash)
+- Cross-platform support (Windows cmd / Linux Bash)
 - Real-time output display

 ### AI Assistant (Right Pane)